-The BOS (boot-up software), RMS (Resource Management System) and Flash Loader together compose the TOE firmware stored in the ROM and the patches hereof in the SOLID FLASH[TM] NVM.
+The BOS (boot-up software), RMS (Resource Management System), Flash Loader and the radio frequency interface (RFI) supporting functions together compose the TOE firmware stored in the ROM and the patches hereof in the SOLID FLASHTM NVM.
 All mandatory functions for internal testing, production usage and start-up behavior (BOS), and also the RMS functions are grouped together in a common privilege level.
 These privilege levels are protected by a hardwired Memory Management Unit (MMU) setting.